Bahrain-SEB-15/react-hoot-front-end/style-the-hoot-details-component/README.md

 The `src/components/HootDetails/HootDetails.jsx` component is rather complex, as it features several subsections and subcomponents.
 As a result, we have quite a bit of styling in here.

-First off, notice the use of **descendant** and **child** selectors.
-With this approach, we can cut down on the number of className and id instances in our `JSX`, as all of these elements can be selected through their relationship with the parent `container` element.
-If you need a refresher, check out the MDN documentation on [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors)
+First, take note of how we utilize **descendant** and **child** selectors in our CSS.
+This approach helps us to reduce the number of `className` and `id` attributes in our `JSX` by selecting elements based on their relationship to the parent `container`.
+This makes our code cleaner and more maintainable.
+If you need a refresher on how these selectors work, take a look at the MDN documentation on [CSS Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors).

 Some other interesting details include: